sergiojx/jenkins-git/README.md

 We’re committed to making food safe and available, everywhere and we promise to protect what’s good – protecting our food, people and planet.?

+### Our Core Values reflect our philosophy and way of being, and they are:

+Customer focus and long term view
+Quality and Innovation
+Freedom and Responsibilities
+Partnership and Fun

 ### Integrated sustainability
 We've chosen to focus on five key areas - food systems, social sustainability, climate, nature, and circularity - as this is what aligns with our overall purpose and where we believe we can make a positive impact.